 Overall, though, I would definitely recommend the brush (but only if you have money to spend).
-As doodle parents we really do need to be mindful about our dogs’ coats.
+As Doodle parents we really do need to be mindful about our pups’ coats.
 And when we are required to spend this much time brushing out our dogs, it can’t hurt to have a really high-quality brush to help us get it done faster and easier.

 Learn How to Upkeep Your Doodle!

 A Maintenance Grooming Guide to Keeping Your Dood Looking as Perfect as They Do on Grooming Day!Plus, get $355 worth of Bonus Materials for FREE, including:

 - Doodle Parenthood Community and Support Group ($190 value)

 - Video on Trimming Overgrown Eyebrows, Jowls, and Beard ($30 value)

 - Video on What Improper Brushing Looks Like ($20 value)

 - Easy to Use Doodle Grooming Tracker ($20 value)

 2 thoughts on “I Bought a $73 Hair Brush…For My Dog – Chris Christensen Brush Review”

 Hi!
 I breed standard poodles and Goldendoodles.
 I have 2 standard poodles and a mini Goldendoodle that are “mine” and not in Guardian homes.
 I groom them myself, and this brush is the HOLY GRAIL of dog brushes for us.
 I’ve tried so many different slicker brushes and this one is the one that takes the cake.
 I always recommend it to my puppy families.
 If you keep your baby short anyways it’s not as huge of a deal but if you want to maintain that cute shaggy doodle look, this is a must have.
 Great review!October 15, 2021 at 1:58 am